eclipse-archived/kiso/docs/website/content/4. Contribution guide/c_coding_guidelines.md

 Use the standard integer data types with defined size.
 In C99 these standard data types are defined in the stdint.h system header file.

-You should not directly include stdint.h, but include KISO_Basics.h which will ensure that these types and macros are defined.
+You should not directly include stdint.h, but include Kiso_Basics.h which will ensure that these types and macros are defined.

 **Type**|**Description**|**Type conversion macros**
 --------|---------------|--------------------------